SoftUni-Internal/interactive-content/EN/00-Associative-Arrays/04-Summary.md

 ## In this lesson you learned:

 - Maps hold {`key` -> `value`} pairs
-    - keyset holds a set of unique keys
+    - `keyset` holds a set of unique keys
-    - values holds a collection of values
+    - `values` holds a collection of values
     - iterating over map takes the entries as `Map.Entry<K, V>`

-- Lambda and Stream API helps collection processing
+- Lambda and Stream API helps processing collections

 ```java
 import java.util.Map;